Our New House

 In the meantime, I’m planning to give all of these hallways another coat of bright white paint to lighten up the spaces and I’ll probably put up a few pictures too just to give the blank walls a bit of personality.

 It’s really hard to get a proper photo of the kitchen as it is quite a small space.
-At the moment the kitchen is perfectly liveable with lots of storage it just isn’t to my taste at all.
+At the moment the kitchen is perfectly livable with enough storage it just isn’t to my taste at all.

 It’s also not functioning as well as it could do – there are lots of cupboards but it all feels very cramped and tired.
 The kitchen will be a major renovation project and so it’s something we’ll be saving up for!